 Next, pulse the mushroom mixture in a food processor with walnuts and black beans.
 Then mix it in a bowl with brown rice and spices.
 Finally, use panko to form them into balls.
 Below you’ll see what they look like before you bake them – they will get nicely golden brown in the oven.

-If you want to make these in advance (say, for your Memorial Day gatherings this week) store the uncooked meatballs in the fridge overnight and bake them when you’re ready to eat.
+If you want to make these in advance, store the uncooked meatballs in the fridge overnight and bake them when you’re ready to eat.
 They firm up a bit in the fridge, so these vegan meatballs are a terrific make-ahead meal.

 What to Do With Vegan Meatballs

 We love stuffing these vegan meatballs into subs.
-Once baked, heat up marinara sauce, add the meatless meatballs, and then assemble them in buns with basil and (optional) grated Parmesan cheese.
+Once baked, heat up marinara sauce, add the meatless meatballs, and then assemble them in buns with fresh basil.
 Note: this recipe is best when served in soft buns or baguette – nothing too crusty; these little veggie balls are more smush-able than a regular meaty meatball.

 Of course, you could also make spaghetti and meatballs with these guys!
 Serve the vegetarian meatballs with marinara or pesto and your favorite pasta shape.
 They’d also be great with sweet potato noodles, zucchini noodles, or spaghetti squash.